JupiterOne-Archives/docs-old/docs/parameters.md

 'param' is a special keyword in queries that, when invoked, fetches values from the parameter-storing service.
 In the case of both rules and queries, references to parameters that do not exist causes errors and abandons execution.

+## Auditing & Security

+All changes (including creation and deletion) of parameters is captured by an audit trail providing visibility into the historic usage and access of these values.
+In addition, all parameters are encrypted-at-rest and in-transit, subject to log redaction, and are subject to either ABAC or IAM-based fine-grained permissions.

 ## Secret Parameters

 Any parameters set with `isSecret` to be `true` are considered write-only and not readable from the API.
 Only evaluations of the query can access these parameter values.
 This usage enables the storage of sensitive parameters such as API keys that JupiterOne users should not be able to see.
+All read access to these secret parameters will contain redacted values, but metadata is able to be read.

 By design, you cannot update a parameter that has had `isSecret` set to true to `isSecret: false` without also changing the value in the same request.